isomerpages/nyp-sxd/_about/Our Team.md

 ![](/images/About/about_vilvum%202.jpg)

-**Vilvum** possesses an extensive experience in service experience design, covering diverse industries including retail, hospitality, education, food and beverage, and banking .
+**Vilvum** possesses an extensive experience in service experience design, covering diverse industries including retail, hospitality, education, food and beverage, and banking.
 With a keen eye for detail, he has honed his research skills in brands, industries, and markets.
 He's also experienced to facilitate and conduct workshops and co-creation sessions with partners.

 Throughout the design process, he provides tangible and practical contributions, actively engaging in research, concept development, and service blueprinting.
 As a seasoned professional, he places great emphasis on coordinating the implementation and testing of best practice business processes.
 In every project he participates in, he assumes the role of a hands-on design expert, shaping concepts and ensuring their seamless integration across various devices and platforms.